ELIZABETH XI BAUER TEAM

 Zhaoyirou Li completed her Master’s degree from Sotheby’s Institute of Art where she studied East Asian Art.
 She has worked at The London Original Print Fair, Yixin Studio of Antiquities, The Art Museum of Tsinghua University, The Rongbaozhai Rombon Auction House and The Museum of Yunnan Province as well as its Cultural Relics Association.
 She has written for the Art World online course and has curated an internal exhibition during her studies at Sotheby’s Institute of Art.
 Now, she works for the esteemed The Capital Museum of Beijing.

 Keren Goldberg is an art critic and writer based in London and Tel Aviv, writing for various international magazines and online platforms such as Frieze, ArtReview, art-agenda, Mousse, Art Monthly and ARTnews.
 She is currently writing her PhD on Parafictional Art at Goldsmiths, London.
 She holds an MA in Critical Writing in Art and Design from The Royal College of Art, London, and a BA in The Interdisciplinary Art Programme and Psychology from Tel Aviv University.
+She is currently working with the two biggest galleries in Israel.

 Jessie Bond is a writer and curator based in London.
 Since graduating from Critical Writing in Art & Design at the Royal College of Art in 2014 she has been writing freelance, with articles and reviews published in Art Licks magazine, Exeunt Magazine, London Exhibitions and on the RCA website.
 She has developed collaborative projects for Five Years and Arcane Gallery; exploring ways that writing can exist within exhibitions, and has led workshops at the RCA and for DTK, Oslo.
+She is currently undertaking a PhD at Goldsmiths.

 Maria Pia Masella